trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 💚 Seems like the issue is solved in a pretty straightforward and simple way:

 - We know the bounding boxes of the links
-- And we also know the text of the links to make them clickable
+- We also know the text of the links to make them clickable

 💔 The thing is that the _recognition + detection_ time may vary from `2` to `20+` seconds depending on the size of the text, on the amount of "something that looks like a text" on the image, on the image quality and on other factors.
 So it will be really hard to achieve those `0.5-1` frames per second to make the user experience at least _close_ to real-time.

-💔 Also if we would think about it, we're asking the library to recognize the **whole** text from the image for us even though it might contain only one or two links in it (i.e. only ~10% of the text might be useful for us) or it may even not contain the links at all.
+💔 Also if we would think about it, we're asking the library to recognize the **whole** text from the image for us even though it might contain only one or two links in it (i.e. only ~10% of the text might be useful for us), or it may even not contain the links at all.
 In this case, it sounds like a waste of computational resources.

 #### Option 2: Tesseract + TensorFlow based solution

 We could make Tesseract work faster if we used some _additional "adviser" algorithm_ prior to the links text recognition.
 This "adviser" algorithm should detect, but not recognize, _the leftmost position_ of each link on the image if there are any.
 This will allow us to speed up the recognition part by following these rules:

 1. If the image does not contain any link we should not call Tesseract detection/recognition at all.
 2. If the image does have the links then we need to ask Tesseract to recognize only those parts of the image that contains the links.
-We're not interested in spending the time for recognition of the irrelevant text that doesn't contain the links.
+We're not interested in spending the time for recognition of the irrelevant text that does not contain the links.

-The "adviser" algorithm that will take place before the Tesseract should work with a constant time regardless of the image quality or the presence/absence of the text on the image.
+The "adviser" algorithm that will take place before the Tesseract should work with a constant time regardless of the image quality, or the presence/absence of the text on the image.
 It also should be pretty fast and detect the leftmost positions of the links for less than `1s` so that we could satisfy the "close-to-real-time" requirement (i.e. on iPhone X).

 > 💡 So what if we will use another object detection model to help us find all occurrences of the `https://` substrings (every secure link has this prefix, doesn't it) in the image?
 Then, having these `https://` bounding boxes in the text we may extract the right-side continuation of them and send them to the Tesseract for text recognition.